 Open Bridges was the work of a terrific team.
 Our thank yous are in the credits at the end of the film, high fives to everyone.

-The public exhibition opened inside Scale Lane Bridge and will be open again Saturdays in January (6th, 13th, 20th and 27th) 11.00 am to 3.00 pm and will include a bridge swing.
+The public exhibition opened inside Scale Lane Bridge and will be open again Saturdays in January (6th, 13th, 20th and 27th) and February (3rd, 10th, 17th and 24th) 11.00 am to 3.00 pm and will include a bridge swing.
 Keep an eye on the website for details and times.
 Thanks to Darren Edwards for the photos of the launch below.

 Open Bridges Hull: For the first time in the city’s history all 13 of Hull’s bridges raised, swung or closed simultaneously splitting the city in two at 20:17 hours on the autumnal equinox 2017 during Hull City of Culture’s Freedom Season.